 In both, one experiences a close-up view of the heavily silted mangrove swamp which is a haven for its inhabitants from reptilians to crustaceans and fishes.
 The list includes; crocodiles, water monitor lizards, otters, mud skippers, mangrove crabs, prawns, edible jellyfish, shell fish and many more.

 Mudskippers do what they do best – frolicking in the mud!

 The swamp sustains many different species of trees, the most important being the black and red mangroves, locally known as “bakau” or “Bako”.
 They are used as piling in construction and is also processed as charccoal.

 Though the area can be easily mistaken as wasteland, the area experiences tidal rises that leaves rich silts on which the mangrove thrives.
 From this, it gives rise to a symbiotic relationship affecting all flora and fauna, aquatic life and coastal organisms.

 The Irrawaddy or snubfin dolphin inhabits the rivers, estuaries and shallow coastal areas.
 The Santubong area remains one of the best places in Sarawak to view this unusual looking marine mammal.
 When seen, they swim and dive around open water that is less than 30 metres deep.

 Visitors will need a keen eye to spot the dolphins and they are best seen when they frolic near fishing boats as the fishermen haul in their catch!

-The duration for this tour is approximately three hours and departs at 845am.
+The duration for your wildlife cruise is approximately three hours and departs at 845am.